- £495 per week

 - USB and standard socket available in the cabin.
 Electricity included.

-- En-suite facilities (shower, basin and compost toilet).
-Additional shower and toilet facilities also available on site.
+- En-suite facilities (shower, basin and toilet).

 - No pets or smoking inside

-- Shared hot tub on site
+- Shared hot tub on site (bookable slots on arrival).

 Dragon's Eye offers a truly unique and inspirational get-away for couples.
 From its beautiful lakeside setting on a family farm in West Wales, you can admire the stunning countryside views from the elevated patio, from your rotating circular bed or whilst lounging in front of the wood burner.
 You can also enjoy the communal facilities on site, including a hot tub, games room, dining area with a pizza oven and a separate unit with shower and toilet facilities, shared with 1 other cabin and 3 small pods.
 Dragon's Eye is closest to the lake.